odoo/odoo/doc/reference/mixins.rst

 Aliases are usually configured on a parent model which will then create specific record when contacted by e-mail.
-For example, Project have aliases to create tasks or issues, Sales Team have aliases to generate Leads.
+For example, Project have aliases to create tasks or issues, Sales Channel have aliases to generate Leads.

 .. note:: The model that will be created by the alias **must** inherit the
           ``mail_thread`` model.